ucjd/Discord-GC-Lock/README.md

-A selfbot made by Me : Discord : " Gyruz#0001 "
+A selfbot made by Me
 The only real creator is me.
 I created that method.
 And I have way more to share you x)